Resources

 1. Uniquely Me

-The major benefit of 'Uniquely Me' is that all the information is recorded on a single A4 sheet to keep the record short.
+The major benefit of 'Uniquely Me' is that all the information is recorded on a single A4 sheet to keep the record brief.
 This means that concise information about the person can be used easily in the shortest time possible, compared to other records e.g. in booklet form.
-This documented, vital information can be used by care staff to reduce the time taken to complete their formal documentation.
+This documented, vital information can be used by care staff to reduce the time taken to complete their formal documentation such as Assessments and Care Plans.

 'Uniquely Me' (originally called 'About Me') was developed in July 2006 by Ruth Chauhan in response to a number of concerns raised with PALS (Patient Liaison and Advisory Service) in the hospital where she was working as a Senior Nurse.
 Numerous complaints had been made by relatives and carers of people living with dementia regarding the poor standard of care that older people who were confused were receiving in relation to nutrition, hygiene and a general understanding of the needs of the individual.
 It was recognised that in order to provide appropriate care for these patients it was essential to pay attention to both their physical and psychological needs by learning more about them as a unique individual with specific needs.